michellab/emle-bespoke/examples/DES_dimers/pre_processing/README.md

 ## DES Dimer Processing

-The main script `process_des.py` processes the DES370K dataset from an CSV file.
+The script `process_des.py` processes the DES370K dataset from an CSV file.

 ### Input Files